emakina-cee-oss/react-cli/README.md

 ## Project Structure
 There is a `public` folder for static files and a `src` folder for the fancy app code.

-Inside the `src` folder three main sections can be found.
-Components are located in the `components` folder each component has its own folder which contains all resources used by the component.

-The `shared` folder is for code which is shared and can be consumed from many components and other parts of the app.
-Like utility functions, services etc.

-As Cerebral is used for state and side effects management the `modules` folder is introduced to split Cerebral's state into modules.
+As CerebralJS is used for state and side effects management the `modules` folder is introduced to split Cerebral's state into modules.
 Therefore each module has its own folder which contains signals, actions, computes, and so on.

 ```
 |-public
     |-index.html
-    |-manifest.json
 |-src
     |-components
+        |-Button
+            |-Button.js
+            |-Button.md
+            |-Button.module.js
+            |-Button.spec.js
+    |-containers
         |-App
             |-App.js
             |-App.spec.js
-            |-App.scss
-            |-images
-                |-logo.svg
     |-modules
+        |-Root
+            |-RootModule.js
         |-App
             |-signals
                 |-exampleSignal.js